-- vii. safe access to and from the site; - viii. the collection and disposal of surface water which will ensure the protection of the Hayle Estuary and Carrack Gladden Site of Special Scientific Interest; - ix. the retention of existing boundary trees and hedges as part of a comprehensive landscaping and tree planting scheme.
+- vi. safe access to and from the site supported by a suitable assessment of traffic impact and mitigation measures where appropriate; - vii. the collection and disposal of surface water that will ensure the protection of the Hayle Estuary and Carrack Gladden SSSI (Map 4); - viii. the retention of existing boundary trees and hedges as part of a comprehensive landscaping and tree planting scheme.

-5.2 Some buildings within the parish of St Erth are under-utilised
+5.2 Some buildings within the Parish of St Erth are under-utilised

 The conversion of existing buildings for industrial and business uses is important.
-Encouragement will be given to bring vacant buildings on the Industrial Estate and elsewhere within the parish back into industrial or business uses.
+Encouragement will be given to bring vacant buildings on the Industrial Estate and elsewhere within the Parish back into industrial or business uses.